-- A two-to three-page essay identifying: a) personal characteristics, skills, and experiences that make you well suited for professional practice as an athletic trainer, b) primary career goals, and c) an explanation of how your primary career goals are connected to the current issues and trends in the profession of athletic training. - · Technical standards form. - A grade of C or higher in the following prerequisite courses: - Introduction to Psychology 3 hours - Health and Wellness 3 hours - Human Nutrition 3 hours - Biology for Life or Principles of Cellular and Molecular Biology (with lab) - 4 hours - College Chemistry (lab not required) 3-4 hours - General Physics 1 (with lab) 4 hours - Anatomy and Physiology (with lab) 8-10 hours - Medical Terminology 3 hours - Kinesiology 3 hours - Exercise Physiology 3 hours - Statistics 3-4 hours - Principles of Athletic Training (must include taping competencies) - 3-4 hours - Additional requirements after acceptance into the program: - First Aid and Emergency Care (includes American Red Cross Certifications in First Aid, Basic Life Support or CPR for the Professional Rescuer, EpiPen, and Administering Emergency Oxygen) - 2 hours (Students may waive this class if currently certified.) - Copy of current certification in Red Cross First Aid, Basic Life Support for the Healthcare Provider or CPR for the Professional Rescuer, EpiPen, and Administering Emergency Oxygen. - Background check through Castlebranch (Certified Background) by May 30. - The number of applicants accepted into the program is selective; based on the above criteria and space available in the program.
+- A two-to three-page essay identifying: a) personal characteristics, skills, and experiences that make you well suited for professional practice as an athletic trainer, b) primary career goals, and c) an explanation of how your primary career goals are connected to the current issues and trends in the profession of athletic training. - · Technical standards form. - A grade of C or higher in the following prerequisite courses: - Introduction to Psychology 3 hours - Health and Wellness 3 hours - Human Nutrition 3 hours - Biology for Life or Principles of Cellular and Molecular Biology (with lab) - 4 hours - College Chemistry (lab not required) 3-4 hours - General Physics 1 (with lab) 4 hours - Anatomy and Physiology (with lab) 8-10 hours - Medical Terminology 3 hours - Kinesiology 3 hours - Exercise Physiology 3 hours - Pharmacology 3 hours (Applicants who do not have this course will take it as part of their graduate program requirements.) - Statistics 3-4 hours - Principles of Athletic Training (must include taping competencies) - 3-4 hours - Additional requirements after acceptance into the program: - First Aid and Emergency Care (includes American Red Cross Certifications in First Aid, Basic Life Support or CPR for the Professional Rescuer, EpiPen, and Administering Emergency Oxygen) - 2 hours (Students may waive this class if currently certified.) - Copy of current certification in Red Cross First Aid, Basic Life Support for the Healthcare Provider or CPR for the Professional Rescuer, EpiPen, and Administering Emergency Oxygen. - Background check through Castlebranch (Certified Background) by May 30. - The number of applicants accepted into the program is selective; based on the above criteria and space available in the program.
 Each of the items is weighted separately.
 Students are accepted on total points achieved and their chronological ranking of total points in relationship to space available in the program.
 Applicants who are completing prerequisite coursework after the April 1 application due date may still apply to the program; however, final review and full acceptance to the program will not be made until official transcripts showing all required prerequisite coursework have been submitted.